samliumay/samliumay/README.md

 ## Projects
 ### DSAA
-Basically I wrote mostly used algorithms and data structures.
-I will be giving the video lessons at the superpeer(In Turkish and English).
-But the codes and basic explanation will be avaiable on github.
-Also I will be explaining how to use at github either.
+I wrote most used algorithms and data structures.
+I will be giving the video lessons at the superpeer (In Turkish and English).
+However, the codes and basic explanation will be available on GitHub.
+In addition, I will be explaining how to use at GitHub either.
 So you can go at check it out.
 I recomend you to go with this order:
 - DSAA-Complexity -> https://github.com/samliumay/DSAA-Complexity
 - DSAA-LinkedList -> https://github.com/samliumay/DSAA-LinkedList
 - DSAA-DoubleLinkedList -> https://github.com/samliumay/DSAA-DoubleLinkedList